-Mattioli cancelled his membership of the NKT—”for reasons that will remain unstated”—and wrote to Kelsang Gyatso that he would continue his activities “under my own responsibility.”
+Mattioli cancelled his membership of the NKT—’for reasons that will remain unstated’—and wrote to Kelsang Gyatso that he would continue his activities ‘under my own responsibility.’
 This letter marks his debut as ‘Lama Kelsang Chöpel’ of the Buddhist Mahayana Centre.
-From then on Mattioli was his own master.
+From then on Mattioli became his own master.

 According to its spokesperson, the NKT did not give publicity to Kelsang Gyatso’s decision to send Mattioli away.
-Instead, they attempted to compete with him by offering its own Buddhist teachings in Middelburg: first by the aforementioned nun Dechok, later by the monk Kelsang Dragpa.
+Instead, they attempted to compete with him by presenting their own Buddhist curriculum in Middelburg: first by the aforementioned nun Dechok, later by the monk Kelsang Dragpa.

 Seeking publicity, Mattioli approached the editors of the Dutch magazine Buddhist Quarterly (‘Kwartaalblad Boeddhisme’).
 He was successful: the magazine listed Mattioli’s activities as ‘Lama Kelsang Chöpel’ in the last issue of 2002 and on its website.
 The magazine continued to include Mattioli’s announcements until 2007, when his followers closed the centre.2

 One of the magazine’s editors was Joop Hoek, a crime reporter for the Dutch daily BN/De Stem.
 He and Mattioli were both students of NKT-nun Kelsang Dechok, whose lessons Hoek attended “a few years.”
-He confirmed meeting Mattioli in some NKT-temple and “in Northern-England.”
+The reporter confirmed meeting Mattioli in a NKT-temple and ‘in Northern-England.’
 Hoek was present at Mattioli’s ordination during the Spring Festival at the Manjushri Institute.